 Royal Mail's Door-to-Door Opt-Out is a free service that will stop unsolicited, unaddressed mail delivered by the postman.
 Signing up to the scheme is the single most effective measure you can take to reduce junk mail.

 Royal Mail has never done much to promote its opt-out scheme for leaflets.
 As a result few people know it even exists.
 Yet, the opt-out scheme will prevent more leaflets than any of the other opt-outs discussed in this guide.
-We're not talking about huge numbers; according to Royal Mail's latest figures the company distributes just under 2.5 door-drops per week to the average household.
-The leaflets are mostly from companies such as Virgin Media, BT, Sky, TalkTalk, Farmfoods, Domino's Pizza, Direct Line and Morrisons.
+We're not talking about huge numbers; Royal Mail distributes roughly three door-drops per week to the average household.
+The leaflets are mostly from large companies such as Virgin Media, BT, Sky, TalkTalk, Farmfoods, Domino's Pizza, Direct Line and Morrisons.

 The Door-to-Door Opt-Out isn't a very customer-friendly scheme: